What Plastic Surgery Can and Can’t Do

 Each operation is designed to address and improve a specific concern that you might have.
 Plastic surgery can improve your appearance; it cannot change your life.
 I want to remind all of our patients that cosmetic surgery is not a miracle answer for all of life’s problems.

-But there are specific problems that surgery can solve.
+But there are specific problems that plastic surgery can solve.
 When you have your first consultation with me, I will ask you what you expect from your operation.
 We will then discuss at length what I believe you can reasonably expect from the procedure.
 Understanding what an operation can do for you is essential so that you will be pleased with your result.
 An unrealistic expectation before surgery is the most common cause of dissatisfaction after surgery.

 Some procedures may require surgical revisions at a later date.
 These revisions could involve additional expense.
 I will discuss this with you if I feel further surgery may be necessary.